optimisedu/tools/README.md

 these are well recognised patterns that started as holes in punchcard!
 What I would really like to see is forks with other people explaining these patterns in their own words.

-*Done*
+## ChangeLog:

+* 16/06/23 *

+- Updated the README (this file)
+- Added the changelog with the previous version revision
+- Merged the Matrix and X.Dimensional array functions
+- Very Minor Edit to the To Do section
+- Added the AI section

+* 14/06/2023 *

--Capitolised "contributing"
+- Capitalised "contributing"
-- Shortened optimised and removed as much code as I could manage this session 14/06/2023
+- Shortened optimised and removed as much code as I could manage this session

-*TODO*
+- Added (more) primitive checkers

+## To do(and expand on)
 - Spellcheck
 - Add your ideas, and thoughts in comments.
 Play with the lego **ala Functional Programming part 2, see what works together, make your monads, do module export, add types.
 Bend this to your will
 - I am looking to blog about micro-optimisattions so if you can think of a method **add it
-- Add latest **ES(X)** functionality
+- Keep up to date with the latest **ES(X)** functionality
 - **BENCHMARK**
-- Please add any additions recursively so that it is microptinisations all the way down.
-While my version control currently looks like an IP address, that's just because (n) is 4
-- If you fork and module export or any part of this ends up on NPM please minify it.
-The carbon footprint grows exponentially, but I am an optimisation nerd